Rai Thistlethwayte: 2000–2001: "Give a Smile to the Planet"

 After a year at the Sydney Conservatorium, Thistlethwayte came to the attention of, and signed with Columbia/Sony in the United States.
 He released one single, "Give a Smile to the Planet", which was released in Australia in mid-2000 and peaked at number 88, and completed an album, which was released as a promo but was eventually shelved.

 2003–present: Thirsty Merc

-In 2002, Thistlethwayte formed rock band Thirsty Merc and was subsequently signed by Warner Music Australia.
+In 2002, Thistlethwayte formed the rock band Thirsty Merc and was subsequently signed by Warner Music Australia.
 Thirsty Merc subsequently released three successful albums, their self-titled debut Thirsty Merc, which sold twice platinum in Australia and received four ARIA Award nominations, and Sideshows that has reached Platinum status.
 Thirsty Merc released their third studio album in June 2010 Mousetrap Heart with the title track as the first single, and the hit 'Tommy And Krista' and 'All My Life' being released as singles.
 Thistlethwayte and the band's live performances are known for their high energy and strong musicianship.
 The "Mousetrap Heart" era led the band to numerous tours, the largest being an extensive, multi city and regional tour of Australia and New Zealand.
 This tour was called the "Rock Your Socks Off Tour" and ended in mid November 2011.